 With our Windows services integration you can:

-- Check all your Windows services, their state (running, stopped, etc.) and start mode (auto, manual, etc.), including service metadata.
+- Check all your Windows services, their state (running, stopped, etc.), start mode (auto, manual, etc.), and other service metadata.

 - See which hosts are running specific Windows services.